Apply for housing

 Together these landlords operate a Common Housing Register (CHR) managing a housing stock of more than 10,000 affordable homes with a major impact in meeting housing need across Perth and Kinross.
 Operating a CHR, means there is a single point of access for housing applicants, regardless of the partner organisation they approach for assistance, thereby improving access to housing for people in housing need.

-However, there are approximately over 3,500 households on the Common Housing Register.
+However, there are around 2,900 households on the Common Housing Register.
 This means that we are not in a position to offer a property to everyone who applies for housing and those that are made an offer are people in urgent housing need such as people who are homeless, those with a medical need and families living in overcrowded accommodation.

 How to apply